jazzwang/snippet/revealjs_slides/2019-09-02_Virtical_Integration_in_Healthcare.md

 Another form of vertical integration is <br/> <font color="hotpink">between providers and health insurance plans</font>.
 </blockquote>
 <blockquote>
-There are several well-known examples of these systems, <br/>including <font color="red">Kaiser Health Plan</font> and other major integrated systems <br/>(e.g., Mayo Clinic, Cleveland Clinic).
+There are several well-known examples of these systems, <br/>including <font color="lightpink">Kaiser Health Plan</font> and other major integrated systems <br/>(e.g., Mayo Clinic, Cleveland Clinic).
 </blockquote>
 <blockquote>
 The success of these integrated systems can be attributed to a number of features, in particular a notably <font color="greenyellow">physician-driven system</font>, <font color="aqua">unified clinical and administrative cultures</font>, a long history with sufficient time to develop this culture, and <font color="magenta">strong economic interdependence</font> among their three arms (the physicians, the hospital, and the health plan).